f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 :   Disables this build, giving a reason why.
 (For backwards
-    compatibility, this can also be achieved by starting the commit ID with ’!’)
+    compatibility, this can also be achieved by starting the commit ID with '!')

-    The purpose of this feature is to allow non-buildable releases (e.g. the source is not published) to be flagged, so the scripts don’t generate repeated messages about them.
+    The purpose of this feature is to allow non-buildable releases (e.g. the source is not published) to be flagged, so the scripts don't generate repeated messages about them.
 (And also to record the information for review later).
 If an APK has already been built, disabling causes it to be deleted once `fdroid update` is run; this